Randell

 (i) at least one reaction cell for the catalysis of atomic

-H20 catalyst; a source of atomic hydrogen or atomic hydrogen;
+catalyst and a source of atomic hydrogen or atomic hydrogen; and

-to cause the fuel to be highly conductive, (iii) a fuel injection
+a molten metal to cause the fuel to be highly conductive, (iii)

 WO2016182605